-Dr. Martin’s research interests include music teacher identity development, assessment practices in music education, and music teacher evaluation.
-She has presented locally, nationally, and internationally, publishing her work in the Journal of Music Teacher Education, Bulletin of the Council for Research in Music Education, Journal of Historical Research in Music Education, Music Educators Journal, and Music Education Research.
-In addition, she has written regularly for The Instrumentalist.
-Dr. Martin is a member of the Pi Kappa Lambda National Music Honor Society, and she maintains an active membership in various professional organizations.
+Dr. Martin’s research interests include assessment practices in music education, music teacher evaluation, and the effect of school choice on music education.
+She is also interested in health and wellness among music teachers, and she is certified in Mindfulness-Based Wellness and Pedagogy for music educators.
+She has presented locally, nationally, and internationally, publishing her work in the Journal of Music Teacher Education, Bulletin of the Council for Research in Music Education, Journal of Historical Research in Music Education, and Music Educators Journal.
+In addition, she has written for The Instrumentalist and School Band and Orchestra Magazine.
+Dr. Martin is a member of the Instrumental Music Teacher Educators steering committee, and she currently enjoys serving on the editorial committee for Music Educators Journal.

 Recent Research Examples:

 Martin, L. (2021).
 Reconceptualizing classroom management in the ensemble: Considering